Industrial Engineering & Manufacturing Glossary

 B

-The number of units produced between changeovers.
-Smaller batches mean shorter lead times and less WIP but more changeovers.
-Batch size calculator →
+The number of units produced between changeovers — smaller batches cut lead time and WIP but require more setups.

 Flow

-The process step with the lowest throughput capacity.
-The bottleneck determines the maximum output of the entire system.
-See Theory of Constraints.
+The process step with the lowest capacity, which sets the maximum throughput of the entire system.

 Flow